pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## adjust adjust (id)(reg)
 * How is she adjusting to the new situation?
+* They should have adjusted the wedding dress.

 ## apply applied (d) (reg)
 * I should have applied myself in school.